folio-org/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 Migration could be done after the upgrade.
 Migration could be sped up with scaling up mod-inventory-storage's replicas.

-### iii.
+### iv.
 Default MARC-Instance mapping updated to change how the Relator term is populated on an instance record
 See [Update of mapping to change how Relator term is populated on instance record R1 2023 Orchid release](https://wiki.folio.org/display/FOLIJET/Update+of+mapping+to+change+how+Relator+term+is+populated+on+instance+record+R1+2023+Orchid+release) for additional details.
 Update: 21 April: an [update script](https://wiki.folio.org/display/FOLIJET/Orchid+MARC-to-Instance+mapping+rules+update+instructions) has been provided.
 **Mandatory change.**
 Note that any revised mappings will only apply to Instances created or updated via MARC Bibs **after** the map is updated.
 To refresh existing Instances against the current SRS MARC Bibs and current map, the library may consider running [Script 3 described here: Scripts for Inventory, Source Record Storage, and Data Import Cleanup](https://wiki.folio.org/display/FOLIOtips/Scripts+for+Inventory%2C+Source+Record+Storage%2C+and+Data+Import+Cleanup).

-### iv.
+### v.
 Default MARC-Instance mapping rule added for MARC 720 field
 Follow the description in the [Release Notes](https://wiki.folio.org/display/REL/Orchid+%28R1+2023%29+Release+Notes).

-### v. "marc_indexers" table data in mod-source-record-storage have to be migrated.
+### vi. "marc_indexers" table data in mod-source-record-storage have to be migrated.
 Follow the description in the [Release Notes](https://wiki.folio.org/display/REL/Orchid+%28R1+2023%29+Release+Notes).

 Add new permissions as described in the [Release Notes](https://wiki.folio.org/display/REL/Orchid+%28R1+2023%29+Release+Notes) **Permission Updates**.